What Is a White Sugar Glider?

 While some colors like classic gray or light silver are quite common among sugar glider species, others like albino or platinum variations are rarer and more sought after by collectors due to a unique gene.
 Dark or red sugar gliders are also highly sought after and can be more expensive than regular sugar gliders due to their rarity.

-See also Sugar Gliders For Sale In Wisconsin
+See also Where Do You Buy Sugar Gliders

 For example, albino sugar gliders are among the rarest and most expensive color variations.
 They’re highly prized by collectors due to their unique white color and pink eyes.
 Similarly, platinum sugar gliders are also quite rare and sought after because of their lighter silver body color.
 However, some species of sugar gliders have a dark gray fur while others have a reddish tint, making them distinct from their counterparts.